 A new or unique merging of disparate political parties, philosophies, or organizations.

 Refers to both the 12-year period (1865–1877) and political process after the American Civil War in which the former Confederate states were re-admitted to the Union, beginning the nation’s long process of readjustment after the end of slavery.

 A term used to denote either the political movement or the period in which white southerners worked to dismantle Reconstruction governments, disfranchise blacks, and reshape the South’s legal system to foster labor control and subordination of blacks to whites.

-The redrawing of U.S. House districts within states, following the constitutionally mandated decennial census and the apportionment of seats.
-State legislatures draw new districts based on the need to accommodate population declines or increases that result in the addition or subtraction of House seats apportioned to the state.
+The redrawing of U.S. House districts within states following the constitutionally mandated decennial census and the apportionment of seats.
+State legislatures draw new districts based on population declines or increases that result in the subtraction or addition of House seats apportioned to the state.

 Literally “the rich”; a term used to describe affluent Hispanos and Anglos in 19th-century New Mexico.

 A Japanese term that identifies the second generation of Japanese Americans who were born in the United States.

 A derogatory name denoting an imposter or intriguer, especially in politics.
 In the 19th century, the popular press applied the name to white southerners who willingly worked within the system of the Union-backed state Reconstruction governments.